bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="Check Winning Condition." />
 </p>

-So this really long function, **throwDice** goes all the way down to this closing curly brace here.
+So this really long function, <b>throwDice</b> goes all the way down to this closing curly brace here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 661. add if..else for winning conditions (3xx) ~~~~~~~~~~~~~~~~~~~~~~-->